Double amputee James Simpson completes 'tough' Spartan Race

 Lance Bombardier James Simpson lost his limbs after he stepped on an explosive device in Afghanistan in 2009.

 The 27-year-old, from Rawdon in Leeds, spent months training for the Spartan Race, which took place in Ripon.

 The event is a four mile (7km) open country run with 25 surprise obstacles including leaping over flaming logs.

-He also had to scale 30ft (9m) high cargo nets, crawl under barbed wire and wade through muddy ditches.'An inspiration'
+He also had to scale 30ft (9m) high cargo nets, crawl under barbed wire and wade through muddy ditches.

 L/Bdr Simpson has been described as an inspiration by the organisers of the event, which is a shorter version of the Spartan Beast, a 12 mile-long course dubbed the "obstacle race from hell".

 He completed the course in just over four hours, wearing what he calls "stubbies" - small pads that fit to the bottom of his thighs.

 He was given a standing ovation from fellow racers and spectators as he crossed the finishing line.